vgvinayak/capsule8/task.md

 ![](task_files/figure-markdown_strict/unnamed-chunk-12-1.png)

--Plot is some what stationary time series (means appear constant also there is no trend) -Problem is to create time series data with regular time series interval - No seasonal pattern observed
+- Plot is some what stationary time series (means,variance,covriannce appear somewhat constant on broader scale)
+- Problem is to create time series data with regular time series interval
+- No seasonal pattern observed

 Creating time series with .1 time interval
 ==========================================